Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}

-After the player does a short loop of fighting the Catalyst and defeatign enemies and such.
+After the player does a short loop of fighting the Catalyst and defeating enemies and such.
 The Catalyst will stop spawning enemies and the music and ambience will fade out.
-The Catalyst will fly high up into the skybox and create an eclipse-like scenery.
+The Catalyst will fly high up into the skybox and create a eclipse-like scenery (Recreate environment from DarkSouls 3's Lord of Cinder fight).
 It will then spawn in the boss

-NEED MORE INFO ON HERETIC HERE
+WRITE DOWN BOSS FIGHT INFO HERE

 ---